 Let’s start with the nightclubs first before hitting the bars.

-Club Cubic is open everyday but you can expect only Wednesdays to be busy because it’s Ladies Night.
+Club Para is open everyday but expect it only to be busy on the weekend.
+Saturday is Ladies Night and the only time that there’s a cover charge, which is $250 after midnight.
 Aside from that, the club struggles to maintain an audience and I’ve never thought the layout was conducive to hard core clubbing.
 There are too many tables, not enough space and no proper dance floor.

 The security staff and front door personnel have the well earned reputation of being cocky as hell, and those vibes seem to rub off on the clientele as well.
 Expect a club with barriers, a club that’s cold, and a club that’s not much fun to be in.

 I’ve yet to check out Para since it switched over from Cubic, but will have an update done sometime in September.